 Genocide and Holocaust Studies (Certificate or Concentration)

-Study Genocide Teach Tolerance
+Study Genocide, Teach Tolerance

 Seton Hill's online certificate program in genocide and Holocaust studies is open to all students and scholars, but is of particular interest to current and future teachers, historians and political scientists.
 This program will provide you with a fuller understanding of the political, social and religious issues that give rise to acts of genocide, and how the lessons of history inform possible responses to the genocides that exist in the world today.